When you know what you want

 Librarians are experts on how to find and access information.
 Let us share our skills with you!

 - There are many differences between searching by keyword or by subject.
-Refine your searching skills by learning when to choose one or the other.
+Refine your searching skills by learning when to choose between one or the other.

 - Google Scholar is a handy tool for searching academic articles from a variety of sources across many disciplines.
 However, if you're using it from off-campus, you'll often get prompted to pay for the full text of articles.
 Check out our guide on how to configure Google Scholar in order to access Library resources.